angelaonggggg/AZoom-Car-Rental/README.md

 **Installation**

 To run the project locally, follow these steps:
-- On GitHub.com, navigate to the main page of the repository.
+1. On GitHub.com, navigate to the main page of the repository.
-- Above the list of files, click Code.
+2. Above the list of files, click "Code."
-- Click Download ZIP.
+3. Click "Download ZIP."
-- Extract folder and navigate to the index.html file.
+4. Extract the folder and navigate to the `index.html` file.
-- Open index.html in a web browser to view the website.
+5. Open `index.html` in a web browser to view the website.